 While many American marinades for BBQ rely on dry rubs (like with my beef ribs recipe or 3-2-1 pork ribs recipe) or thick sauces you add on after it’s cooked, Filipino BBQ often uses wet marinades that include ingredients specific to Filipino cuisine.

-For example, many marinades use 7-up or Sprite as a way to tenderize the meat or using banana ketchup as a sweetener.
+For example, many marinades use carbonated soda such as 7-Up or Sprite as a way to tenderize the meat or using banana ketchup as a sweetener.
 I like to use banana ketchup in both the marinade and the glaze while cooking.
 Filipino BBQ must be served with rice, in contrast to American style which might be ok on its own, or served with bread, potatoes or pasta side dishes as a carb.
 For Filipino Americans, I’ve started to see a lot of interesting fusions made in Filipino BBQ–something that is reflected in this recipe.

 What is banana ketchup?

-Banana ketchup can be something of a mystery to those who didn’t grow up with it because most people have only heard of tomato ketchup.
+Banana ketchup is usually a mystery to non-Filipinos because most have only heard of tomato ketchup.
 Basically it’s a condiment that is a combination of bananas, sugar, garlic, and red food coloring–there’s actually no tomatoes in this condiment at all.

 You can find banana ketchup in many Filipino and Filipino American homes.
 It was influenced by American style ketchup during colonization.
 You can eat it with your eggs and rice or add it in a marinade, like this recipe.